Weapons Technician - Land

 - Individual Field Craft

-Weapons Technicians attend the Canadian Forces School of Electrical and Mechanical Engineering in Borden, Ontario for 35 weeks.
+Weapons Technicians attend the Royal Canadian Electrical and Mechanical Engineers School in Borden, Ontario for 35 weeks.
 Through a combination of instruction, demonstrations and practical work, they learn the following subjects:

 - Care and use of common and special tools and electrical test equipment